bookofproofs/bookofproofs.github.io/_sources/history/19th-century/sergescu.md

 * We should note that Sergescu generously supported these two conferences with large donations of money from his own pocket.
 * In fact the Faculty of Sciences was moved to Timisoara, where Sergescu became an active member of the Mathematical Seminar.
 * In 1943 Sergescu moved to the Technical University of Bucharest where he served as rector of the university in 1945-46.
-* Because of the Communist regime, he was forced to leave Romania and from August 1948, Sergescu and his wife Marya Kasterska lived in Paris.
 * Sergescu published more than 160 scientific papers and took part to numerous international congresses and conferences.
 * Sergescu began to publish papers on the topic such as The history of the numerical calculus (Romanian) (1933), Les sciences mathématiques en France Ⓣ(Mathematical sciences in France) (1933) and Histoire des sciences mathématiques et physiques en Roumaine Ⓣ(History of Mathematics and Physical Sciences in Romania) (1934).
 * At the Fifth International Congress held at Lausanne in September-October 1947, Sergescu was appointed general secretary of the International Academy of the History of Sciences and of the International Union for the History of Sciences.